rohanbharadwaj/hyde/_posts/2015-01-11-recursion .md

 }
 ```

-… The explanation is shown in the screenshot below:
+The explanation is shown in the screenshot below:
 ![My helpful screenshot]({{ site.url }}/assets/recursion.jpg)

+The output of the call `convertToTitle(27)` is AA.